Skip to main content

 • story

-• “The story keeps you hooked, and your choices actually matter.”
+• “The story doesn’t just drag you along either — your choices actually count.”

-• “The story is completely lost on me; I don't really understand anything going on.
-I have no attachment to any of the characters; they feel shoehorned and not properly introduced.”
+• “The story is completely lost on me; I don't really understand anything going on, I have no attachment to any of the characters, they feel shoehorned, not introduced.”

-• “The main character almost feels like he was originally meant to be a custom voiceless character before getting shoehorned in for a personal story element, but all that does is force you to play as the most generic, boring character I've seen in a game.”
+• “The main character almost feels like he was originally meant to be a custom voiceless character before getting shoehorned in for a personal story element, but all that does in my opinion is force you to play as the most generic, boring SOB I've seen in a game.”

 • optimization